patrickap/docker-restic/README.md

 <!-- TODO: mention and create default config.cron -->

-To schedule commands create a `docker-restic.cron` file and bind mount it to `/srv/docker-restic/docker-restic.cron`
+To schedule commands, create a `docker-restic.cron` file and bind mount it to `/srv/docker-restic/docker-restic.cron`:

 ```bash
 # daily backup
 0 0 * * * docker-restic run snapshot
 ```

-The command gets scheduled on container startup / restart.
+The command gets scheduled on container startup or restart.

-5. Configure rclone (optional)
+5. **Configure rclone (Optional)**

 Remote syncing of backups can be configured with `rclone`.
-Either by bind mount the `rclone.conf` to `/srv/docker-restic/rclone.conf` or run `rclone config` inside the `docker-restic` container.
-Restic itself supports rclone as backend.
-Alternatively it's possible to run rclone via the Docker-Restic CLI using custom commands.
+This can be done either by bind mounting the `rclone.conf` to `/srv/docker-restic/rclone.conf` or by running `rclone config` inside the `docker-restic` container.
+Restic itself supports rclone as a backend.
+Alternatively, it's possible to run rclone via the Docker-Restic CLI using custom commands.

-## Advance Config
+## Advanced Configuration

-custom commands (e.g. for rclone) can easily be added to the config yaml
+Custom commands (e.g., for rclone) can easily be added to the config YAML:

 ```yml
 commands: